lambdaclass/concrete/README.md

 Concrete's design bias is deliberately conservative:

 - no GC as the default runtime story;
+- linear ownership: non-`Copy` values are used exactly once;
+- compile-time borrowing for memory discipline;
+- explicit capabilities in function headers for side effects;
 - fixed arrays and explicit control flow as the easy path;
-- linear ownership and compile-time borrowing for memory discipline;
-- explicit capabilities for side effects;
 - source contracts for important claims;
 - source-linked proof evidence with body fingerprints;
 - audit reports that refuse to collapse different evidence classes into one